jbranchaud/til/rails/rescue-from.md

 The
 [`rescue_from`](http://api.rubyonrails.org/classes/ActiveSupport/Rescuable/ClassMethods.html)
-method, provided by `ActiveSupport`, is a handy way to provide a catch-all response to a particular exception.
+method, provided by `ActiveSupport`, is a handy way to provide a catch-all response to a particular exception in Rails controllers.

 For instance, if many of the controllers in your application raise a `User::NotAuthorized` error for unauthorized requests, the